-No matter how you wound up in the wonderful world of freelance, there are common beginner mistakes many of us make, but all of us should try to avoid.
+No matter how you wound up in the wonderful world of freelance, there are common beginner mistakes many of us make, but all of us should try to avoid if we’re looking to grow our freelancing business.
 In this article, we’ll tackle some of those mistakes — and maybe tell a funny story or two — to give you some best practices for your professional journey.

 When business is poppin’, marketing better not be droppin’.

 If you wait until all your leads have dried up to begin marketing again, you’ll make panicked decisions.
 You know what panicked decisions look like?

 - Bad pay

 - The disappointment of a thousand generations of entrepreneurs